Skip to main content

 Placements are slow even though the model is already in the store

 A staged copy that falls outside the recency budget had to be re-copied from the store host before loading.
 With cleanup_on_deactivate: true (the default), the newest ~40 GiB of idle copies stay warm, but a model larger than the budget, or one pushed out by other recently used models, is evicted and re-staged on its next placement.
 Raise staging_keep_recent_gb to keep more models warm, or set it large enough to hold the models you cycle between.
-Setting cleanup_on_deactivate: false keeps every copy warm but lets staging grow without bound (reclaim disk with POST /store/purge-staging).
+Setting cleanup_on_deactivate: false keeps every copy warm until a future launch needs that space; the pre-download safety pass can still evict idle copies to protect the filesystem (reclaim disk immediately with POST /store/purge-staging).

 Staged files are not being cleaned up

-With cleanup_on_deactivate: false, nothing is evicted automatically, so staging keeps growing.
+With cleanup_on_deactivate: false, lifecycle cleanup does not run, so staging keeps growing until a new transfer needs the space.
 Either leave it at the true default (which keeps the newest ~40 GiB warm and evicts the rest on deactivation/startup) or reclaim space on demand with POST /store/purge-staging.
+The pre-download capacity guard still protects the filesystem.
 Note that the store host never auto-evicts its own canonical copies when node_cache_path equals store_path.

 Good Defaults for Most Clusters